REQUIREMENTS AND CAMPUS GUIDE

 ACT Range: 33-35

 Early Decision: November 1

 Curriculum Type: Distributional Requirements (some specialized schools)

 Northwestern University TIPS & GUIDE

 Northwestern Application Requirements, Admissions Tips, and University Guide

 Northwestern University is a private university that consistently ranks in the top 10 schools in the U.S. It’s home to about 8,000 undergraduate students and has locations both in and outside of the U.S. Here are some frequently asked questions about Northwestern!

 Where is Northwestern?

 For Northwestern, this question has a few answers.
-Both of Northwestern’s main campuses are in Illinois, located just 12 miles apart and bordered by a Great Lake.
-The Evanstan campus has a small college town feel to it, with beaches, shops, and coffee houses a short walk away from dorm rooms and lecture halls.
-The Chicago campus, on the other hand, is located in the heart of one of America’s biggest cities, and has perks like the Magnificent Mile and the Museum of Contemporary Art.
-To get a better sense of these two campuses, you can take a virtual tour virtual tour of Northwestern.
+Both of Northwestern’s main campuses are in Illinois, located 12 miles apart and bordered by a Great Lake.
+The Evanston campus has a small college town feel to it, with beaches, shops, and coffee houses a short walk away from dorm rooms and lecture halls.
+The Chicago campus, on the other hand, is located in the heart of one of America’s biggest cities and has perks like the Magnificent Mile and the Museum of Contemporary Art.
+To better understand these two campuses, you can take a virtual tour of Northwestern.

 As of 2008, the Northwestern University in Qatar also offers undergraduates an opportunity to study at this world-renowned institution.
 NU-Q is located in Doha’s Education City, a sprawling 2,500-acre campus known for its remarkable architecture and modern amenities.